pilgr/Paper/README.md

 ```java
 public transient String tempId = "default"; // Won't be saved
 ```

+### Set storage location for Book instances
+By default, all the Paper data files are located with all files belonging to your app, at `../you-app-package-name/files`.
+To save data on SDCard or at any other location you can use new API:
+* `Paper.bookOn("path-to-the-new-location")`
+* or `Paper.bookOn("path-to-the-new-location", "book-for-user-1")` to create custom book.

 ### Export/Import
 * Use `Paper.book().getPath()` to get path for a folder containing all *.pt files for a given book.